ThisIsAntonio/Sociolingo/README.md

 This is a project in development that uses Flutter to create a chat application and an API in Node.js for database management.
 Currently, the project includes the following features:

-- User registration screen.
+- User registration and authentication using Firebase Auth.
+- Real-time chat functionality.
+- Chat windows to talk between users in real time.
+- User status updates (Online/Offline).
+- Notifications for new messages using Firebase Cloud Messaging (FCM).
+- Data storage and real-time updates with Firestore.
+- User profile and settings.
-- Login screen.
+- Friend List.
-- Node.js API for database management.
+- Multilanguage (the app can switch between English, Spanish and French).

 ## Initial setup